 In addition to the festive showings at individual storefronts, the complex itself stages a magnificent light show that plays through the holiday season.
 More than 2 million lights are added throughout the complex, blanketing the indoor walkways and outdoor plazas with individually controllable LED bulbs.

-Music-coordinated shows play most evenings throughout the holiday season along with interactive cookie decorating, crafting, and live performance events (check the Hudson Yards website for individual time listings).
+Music-coordinated shows play most evenings throughout the holiday season along with interactive cookie decorating, crafting, and live performance events.
 When the winter winds are whipping through the city, Hudson Yards is the perfect place to wander warmly and take in some glittery, glossy holiday decor.

 The Shops at Columbus Circle

 10 Columbus Circle